Are we there yet?!

 - Try to feed during take-off and landing to help with ear popping.

-- When in the air, try to change it up a bit by walking around with them, or letting them lay down and kick their feet.
+- When in the air, try to change it up a bit by walking around with baby, or letting them lay down and kick their feet.

-- Request front row seats (especially for long flights) – inform the airline you’re travelling with a baby and they may be able to provide you with a bulkhead seat and bassinet.
+- Request front row seats (especially for long flights) – let the airline know you’re travelling with a baby and they might be able to give you a bulkhead seat and bassinet.
 Check out this guide for weights and measurements, information on how to book and more.

-- Try booking train tickets in advance and treating yourself to first class (advance first class tickets can be cheaper than normal on-the-day tickets).
-This can provide you with a bit more space, peace and privacy.
+- Try booking train tickets in advance and treating yourself to first class (advance first class tickets can sometimes be cheaper than normal on-the-day tickets).
+This can give you a bit more space, peace and privacy.

 - Travel lightly – depending on station sizes and where you’re going, you may have to carry/push/lift a lot, so make sure you have everything you need, but don’t overdo it.